textcreationpartnership/A00102/README.md

 ##Content Summary##

 #####Front#####
-Iniunctions geven by the Quenes Maiestie anno Domini MD.LIX., the fyrst yeare of the raigne of our S
+Iniunctions GEVEN BY THE Quenes Maiestie.
+Anno Domini MD.LIX.
+The fyrst yeare of the raigne of our S
 #####Body#####

+1. ¶Iniūctions geuen by the Quenes maiestie, aswell to the Clergye, as to the laitie of this Realme.

+    _ ¶An admonition to simple men, deceyued by malicious.

+    _ For the Tables in the church.

+    _ ¶The forme of biddinge the prayers to be vsed generally in this vniforme sorte.

+    _ ¶And thys done shewe the holly dayes and fasting dayes.

 #####Back#####
-Iniunctions geven by the Quenes Maiestie anno Domini MD.LIX., the fyrst yeare of the raigne of our S **Types of content**
+¶Imprinted at London in Poules Church yarde by Richard lugge and Iohn Cawood prynters to the Quenes **Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!